niknak1379/ObsidianNotes/content/03-Application-Architecture/Network/AWS-Basics/AWS SAA-C03(Solutions Architect Associate)/03-VPC.md

 Gateways are usually a networking service which sit between two different networks.

+#### IPv6
+DNS64 and NAT64: NAT gateway supports network address translation from IPv6 to IPv4, known as NAT64

+DNS64 - IPv6-only workloads running in VPCs can only send and receive IPv6 network packets.
+Without DNS64, a DNS query for an IPv4-only service will yield an IPv4 destination address in response and ur IPv6-only service cannot commjnicate with it.
+To bridge this communication gap, you can enable DNS64 for a subnet and it applies to all the AWS resources within the subnet.
 ### NACLs
 Stateless virtual firewall at subnet level